 An interesting side note: The effectiveness of permethrin can be shown in the following report highlight that was reported in a very matter of fact statement.
 During testing in the Everglades, “Mosquitoes were also repelled because of the side-stream effect caused by numerous treated uniforms within the same general location.
 This required that the test site be moved to locate more mosquitoes!”
 Now that’s performance . . .

-Note: Military application of permethrin (Permethrin Arthropod Repellent) varies from civilian application in that 4.5 ounces are applied to the uniform and the remaining contents of the 6 ounce container used to treat mosquito netting.
-The difference in application also results in increased protection.
+Note: Military application of permethrin (Permethrin Arthropod Repellent) varies from the civilian application in that 4.5 ounces are applied to the uniform and the remaining contents of the 6-ounce container used to treat mosquito netting.
+The difference in the application also results in increased protection.
 It is specified that “reapply after six weeks and sixth laundering.”
-The additional 1.5 ounces doubled the 2 to 3 week protection realized from the civilian application of 3 ounces.
-Full protection is realized by use of permethrin AND application of standard issue repellent approved for skin application (3M Ultrathon)
+The additional 1.5 ounces doubled the 2 to 3-week protection realized from the civilian application of 3 ounces.
+Full protection is realized by use of permethrin AND application of standard-issue repellent approved for skin application (3M Ultrathon)

 Early research on deet showed that performance dropped off when concentrations of 35% or higher were tested.
 As an example, if a 30% deet concentration offers satisfactory repellent action for four hours, an assumption that a 60% deet would last eight hours is not correct.
 The 60% product may only last about 5 hours.
 In the use of standard deet formulas, it is more effective to use lower concentrations of deet with more frequent application than to assume the higher concentrations to be longer lasting.
 They are not.
 Most brand-name deet-based products already have a deet range from 15% to 33%.
 Once the threat of insect/tick bite is over, the repellent should be washed off.
 Deet by itself tested between 85% to 89% effective at repelling ticks (deet does not kill either ticks or mosquitoes) and 97% against mosquitoes.

-The DoD system consists of both permethrin treated clothing and deet applied to skin.
+The DoD system consists of both permethrin-treated clothing and deet applied to the exposed skin.
 The use of one without the other will undermine the system and increase the risk of insect or tick bite.
 Many non–deet products are available on the market and are not part of the DoD protection system.
 They show ineffective repellent performance and are not recommended for any situation where disease transmission is a threat.